storj/docs/app/(docs)/object-mount/user-guides/k8s/page.md

 Object Mount Fusion enables users to get the best out of object storage and traditional shared filesystems at the same time.
 In the case of the Object Mount CSI Driver, it gives you the ability of writing to a `PV` with `ReadWriteMany` without potential issues with multiple writers.
 Object Mount Fusion uses object storage with a supporting backing filesystem and will intelligently use the filesystem that has the best performance for large or small files, while ensuring that read and writes remain ordered.
-For more information, please refer to {ref}`the Object Mount Fusion documentation <Object Mount-fusion-guide>`.
+For more information, please refer to [the Object Mount Fusion documentation](cunofs-fusion-guide).

 ## Static Allocation